peterddrummond/xspde_matlab/doc/source/data_and_arrays.rst

 Graphics transforms
 ===================

-All transforms defined in the observables are obtained from a vector called :attr:`in.transforms`, which determines if a given coordinate axis is transformed prior to a given observable being measured.
-This can be turned on and off independently for each observable.
-The coordinate axes are specified in the order of ``t,x,y,z``.
+All transforms defined in the observables are obtained from a cell array of vectors called :attr:`in.transforms`, which determines if a given coordinate axis is transformed prior to a given observable being measured.
+This can be turned on and off independently for each observable and axis.
+The coordinate axes are specified in the order of ``t,x,y,z,..``.

 The index ordering and normalization used in the standard discrete FFT approach is efficient for interaction picture propagation, but not useful for graphing, since graphics routines prefer the momenta to be monotonic, i.e. in the order: